Given the pace of technology changes, there are lots of examples with computing.

 Discussed again in the episode "Setting Sun", where he talks about the decline of the Japanese game industry.

 Same goes for AMVs, especially anime ones.
-Furthermore, the heyday of AM Vs was in the mid-to-late aughts, when YouTube was still fairly permissive of copyright.
-With YouTube becoming increasingly litigious in its pursuit of infringers, AMV makers are doubly at-risk - will they get flagged by a record company, or by the animation company?
-Consequently, thousands upon thousands of AM Vs have been Lost Forever and their makers banned since the crackdowns, leaving the practice unappealing.
+Furthermore, the heyday of AMVs was in the mid-to-late aughts, when YouTube was still fairly permissive when it came to copyright.
+With YouTube becoming increasingly litigious in its pursuit of infringers, AMV makers are doubly at-risk — will they get flagged by a record company, or by the animation company?
+Consequently, thousands upon thousands of AMVs have been Lost Forever and their makers banned since the crackdowns, leaving the practice unappealing.

-Text-based video game countdowns (such as, say, Top 10 Easiest Bosses) were huge back in 2008 and people with those videos had views past the 10k mark.
-From 2010 onwards however those type of countdowns have faded out in favor of vocal countdowns and the people that made text based countdowns in the past are nowadays for the most part left in the dust (music based video game countdowns are still generally text based though).
+Text-based video game countdowns (read: Top X lists that make their point across by showing an image or video of the entry followed by a text defending the entry) were huge back in 2008, and people with those videos had views past the 10k mark.
+From 2010 onwards, however, those type of countdowns have faded out in favor of vocal countdowns (read: Top X list that show video footage while putting in a voice-over defending the entry), and the people that made text-based countdowns in the past are nowadays, for the most part, left in the dust.
+This can most likely be explained due to the fact that vocal countdowns are easier to follow, more immersive, and easier to put jokes into.
+Music-based video game countdowns are still generally text-based, but that is mainly because putting a voice-over over music ruins the immersion easily.

 The Star Wars vs. Star Trekdebates became this.
 One of the oldest discussion topics on the internet, it once had its own forum on Usenet, and countless Cross Over stories were written by the topic.
 The debate began to falter after various scientifically-oriented fans started crunching numbers, and came to a conclusion suggesting that a lone Star Destroyer could probably solo the entire Federation fleet - to say nothing of the massive disparity in resources between the two traditional sides (the 150-planet Federation is a whole two tiers below the million-planet Empire on the Kardashev Scale).
 Debates over the veracity of these calculations were then squashed by official material that provided statistics that were, if anything, higher than the usual claims.
 Since then, any given debate between the two sides tends to deliberately ignore the difference, analyze unusual situations (Voyager is replaced by a Star Destroyer, what happens?), or go for humor, with many of the traditional forms having been salted.
+Any remaining debate was completely driven into the ground by several individuals who tried to turn it into a debate about what was or wasn't canon in the two franchises, which the vast majority of fans simply didn't give a shit about.
 Most importantly, George Lucas has gone on record by saying that Star Wars owes part of its success to the path that Star Trek help pave.
 Thus, he considers the rivalry absurd.
+The debate may be seeing something of a resurgence thanks to the more technologically advanced Star Trek reboot, along with Disney disavowing the Star Wars Expanded Universe and all supplementary materials, though it's doubtful that it'll achieve the same fervour as in the late 90s and early 00s.

 Because the lifecycle of a meme is rarely cyclical and often quite rapid, just about any Discredited Meme qualifies.
 Examples include: "I used to be an adventurer like you, then I took an arrow in the knee.", "The Harlem Shake", and many others.
 As the internet becomes more mainstream and interconnected, the shelf life of memes becomes shorter and shorter.
 People declared the Harlem Shake a dead meme after less than a month of it gaining prominence.